About Me

 How It All Began

 During that time, I discovered the “ancestral health” movement.
 It made complete sense to me.
 Modern human culture is living a “mis-match” to how we should.
 Most of us live like caged animals, under artificial light, in tight quarters, not moving, sleeping or eating like we would have during hunter-gatherer days.
-It also became evident to me that the food we were growing on the farm —organic vegetables and pasture-raised animals—represented both the healthiest and most sustainable way to eat.
-However the information being taught during my graduate program didn’t agree.
-My ideas about avoiding ultra-processed foods and eating a diet centered on natural meat and vegetables was considered disordered eating, or “orthorexic”.
-But this didn’t match my real world experience, because despite having followed a so-called healthy version of the standard American diet (low-fat, high-fiber, and mostly vegetarian), I had endured blood sugar swings, gut issues (even while gluten-free), and chronic low energy.
+It also became evident to me that the food we were growing on my farm —organic vegetables and pasture-raised animals—represented both the healthiest and most sustainable way to eat.
+However the information being taught during my graduate nutrition program didn’t agree.
+My ideas about avoiding ultra-processed foods and eating a diet centered on naturally raised animal products and vegetables was considered disordered eating, or “orthorexic”.
+But this didn’t match my real world experience, because despite having followed a so-called healthy version of the standard American diet (low-fat, high-fiber, and mostly vegetarian), I had endured dramatic blood sugar swings, gut issues (even while gluten-free), and chronic low energy.
 I was convinced that the typical Western diet and lifestyle was the main driver of our modern diseases and that trying to mimic a more ancestral way of life was the optimal way to live.

-Much of my blog writing and cookbooks countered mainstream advice like “eat less meat” and “all foods are good in moderation.”
+Much of my online writing and cookbooks countered mainstream advice like “eat less meat” and “all foods are good in moderation.”
 Instead, I championed a low-carb, seasonal, real food approach, which I later branded “Sustainavore.”
 This approach proved effective not only for me but for the vast majority of my nutrition clients as well.

 In 2021, I released the book Sacred Cow with Robb Wolf and the companion documentary, Sacred Cow, narrated by Nick Offerman.
 Our appearance on The Joe Rogan Experience propelled both the book and film onto bestseller lists.
 Around this time, I began an international speaking tour addressing the intersection of sustainable food systems and human health.
-My work attracted the support of several foundations, leading to the formation of my non-profit, the Global Food Justice Alliance, to ensure access to healthy, sustainable animal-sourced foods for all people.
+My work attracted the support of several foundations, leading to the formation of the Global Food Justice Alliance, to ensure access to healthy, sustainable animal-sourced foods for all people.

 Diana Rodgers, registered dietitian and sustainability advocate, explains why meat and livestock are good for our health and our planet at the Health Optimization Summit in London, May 2022.